hellouajikko-png/SDP-.lss-generator/README.md

 and is used here under the MIT license.

 My additions are limited to:
-- `parser.ts` – a wrapper that extracts gold splits and personal-best (PB) splits
+- `parser.ts` – a wrapper that extracts gold splits and pb splits
-  from Portal/Source Engine demos and outputs LiveSplit-compatible `.lss` files.
+  from Portal2 fullgame-runs demos and outputs LiveSplit-compatible `.lss` files.

 ---

-## TL;DR
+## Usage (TL;DR)

 **Open PowerShell**
    - Navigate to this repo’s root (where `parser.ts` is located).